sovrin-foundation/SGF-v3/bbu/docs/gf_info/glossary.md

 ### Recovery Key Trustee
 A Trustee trusted by another Identity Owner to authorize sharing back a Recovery Key for purposes of restoring a Wallet after loss or compromise.

+### Membership Management System
+The means by which the Board of Directors tracks membership entitlements and status.